LIFE STORY

 Only a fluent English speaker could intuit where the breaks between individual words should occur, namely:

-It is almost as if I was to write a sentence like this and then ask you to read it.
+It is almost as if I was to write a sentence without breaks and then ask you to read it.

 Even more than with most other languages you need to have good listening/speaking ability to read Japanese.